StephanHoyer/chuk-cb/readme.md

 };
 ```

-If you now run `Chuk` and you have a call which requires a callback function
+If you now run `chuk` and you have a call which requires a callback function
 which arguments you want to use if called, simply pass `cb` to that call.
 So instead of